ThibaultEmo/ece-webtech-2023-fall/modules/06.rendering/lab.md

 ## Part 2.
 Build application (easy level)

 [Build your application](https://nextjs.org/docs/deployment) and start it.
 Find a method to validate that the articles are generated at build time.

+You might have errors on `npm run build` related to hardcoded URL `http://localhost:3000/` for fetching data.
+If so, skip building application, we will do it again at the end of the course.

 ## Part 3.
 Create profile API and use it (hard level)